dalemartyn/dalestillman.com/src/work/2009-06-10-google-earth-plotter.md

 color_dark: "#37538C"
 ---

-This was my final year project for my Civil Engineering degree at Loughbrough University.
-I created a computer program to plot surveying data measured with a [total station][1] (a digital measuring tool on a tripod) in Google Earth.
+This was my final year project for my Civil Engineering degree at Loughborough University.
+I created a computer program to plot surveying data measured with a [total station][1] (a digital measuring tool on a tripod) on Google Earth.

-The program transformed data captured in local cooridinate systems to the global coordinate system [WGS84][2].
+The program transformed data captured in local coordinate systems to the global coordinate system [WGS84][2].

 <figure>
   <div class="c-image-background u-rounded">